5 Steps to an Easy Vegetable Garden

 So, I have learned many a time, I need that water source to be EASY.
 Make sure you have something set up before the heat sets in or you may throw in the towel and let your veggies get toasted.

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.

 Use a low maintenance planting space:

 Make sure your space is accessible to you.
-Make sure you can see it from inside the house so you don’t forget about it.
+Can you see it from inside the house so you don’t forget about it.
 Make sure whether you plant in the ground or in raised beds, you get your soil worked up before it gets too hot to work out there.

-Using raised beds helps you have an easy vegetable garden because there are far fewer weeds, you don’t have to stoop over as far to week and harvest your vegetables, and they drain well so if the gardens get too much water, your plants won’t drown.
-Click here to see some of the benefits of planting in raised beds.
+Using raised beds helps you have an easy vegetable garden because there are far fewer weeds, you don’t have to stoop over as far to weed and harvest your vegetables, and they drain well so if the gardens get too much water, your plants won’t drown.

 Once you learn the basics of how to grow vegetables, you’ll be a pro in no time.
 Vegetable garden plants may be easier to grow than you think.
 People tell me all the time, I can’t grow anything, but that used to be me.
 Click here to see how I turned my two black thumbs of death into brownish green.

 Vegetable gardening for beginners is a fun adventure.
 You’ll be amazed at the awe and wonder of growing your own food.
 I learn so much every single day!